antrad/Abuse_1996/README.md

 To change the keys used in the game, simply type the key after the option:
 - left - move left
 - right - move right
-- up - climb ladder
+- up - jump, climb ladder
-- down - use lift, press switch
+- down - use lift, press switch, use save console
 - special - use special ability
 - special2 - use bullet time cheat (not in the original version)
 - fire - fire weapon